 METHODOLOGY

-This is a multidisciplinar coordinated project with computer science doctors, radiologists, epidemiologists, breast cancer researchers, with a strong background and experience within the field, will consist in the following essential blocks: data collection, development of the tools, and clinical validation of the tools in terms of molecular sub-type prediction and proposing new and personalised risk factor.
+This is a multidisciplinar coordinated project with computer science doctors, radiologists, epidemiologists, breast cancer researchers, all with a strong background and experience within the field.
+The project will consist in the following essential blocks: data collection, development of the tools, and clinical validation of the tools in terms of molecular sub-type prediction and proposing new and personalised risk factor.

 RESULTS

-Automated and universal tools, tested using different scanners and combination of imaging modalities to be integrated into clinical practice, in order to be able to discriminate cancer sub-types using radiomic features alone for improving early diagnosis and to improve the discrimination power of current breast density risk factors.
+Automated and universal tools, tested using different scanners and combination of imaging modalities to be integrated into clinical practice, will able to discriminate cancer sub-types using radiomic features alone.
+These will potentially improve early diagnosis and will provide enough discrimination power to enhance current breast density risk factors.

 1 Presentation of the hypothesis and description of the project objectives (maximum 500 words)